alexd2580/statorange/README.md

   * `mixer` - probably you want to put "Master" there
 * Date
   * `format` - <a href=http://www.cplusplus.com/reference/iomanip/put_time/>the format in which to print the date.</a>
+* GMail
+  * `username` - Your GMail account name (with or without the @...)
+  * `password` - Unfortunately, your password in plaintext.
+Don't worry, it's only transmitted to certified servers via SSL.
+  * `mailbox` - The name of the mailbox to watch.
+"INBOX" is THE inbox.
+  * Also you probably shouldn't set the update interval of GMail to less than 10 minutes, or you might get blocked.

 After configuring the configuration perform a relogin.